 Key capabilities of CSPM

-- detect and perhaps automatically remediate cloud misconfigurations;
+- Detect and automatically remediate cloud misconfigurations.

-- maintain an inventory of best practices for different cloud configurations and services;
+- Maintain an inventory of best practices for different cloud configurations and services.

-- map current configuration statuses to a security control framework or regulatory standard;
+- Map current configuration statuses to a security control framework or regulatory standard.

-- monitor storage buckets, encryption and account permissions for misconfigurations and compliance risks.
+- Monitor storage buckets, encryption and account permissions for misconfigurations and compliance risks.

-Why using CSPM is important
+Why CSPM is important

 CSPM tools play an important role in securing a cloud environment by reducing the possibility of data breaches.